davesteele/todo.txt-gtd/README.md

 The _tdtlist_ script lists the tasks in todo.txt, by context.

-It has been moved to [todo.txt-base](https://github.com/davesteele/todo.txt-base).
+It has been moved to [todo.txt-base](https://github.com/davesteele/todo.txt-base), which is a dependency of todo.txt-gtd.

 ## The Project script

-The _project script supports working with a single project, or group of projects.
+The _project_ script supports working with a single project, or group of projects.
 It opens an edit session with just the specified project section from the todo.txt file, and replaces that section after the session is complete.